Logo

 It works because you don’t actually transfer any existing shares to your new shareholder.
 You simply issue new shares online directly to them instead.
 This involves no notary and no attorney.

 As outlined in Estonia’s Commercial Code, you will need to produce a digitally signed shareholders’ resolution that outlines the planned new share allocation with the details of all the shareholders.
 You do not need proof of their payment of up to €50 000 from your company’s banking service provider.
 Please note that the added shareholders should not make the payments before the shareholder resolution gets signed, as some registry department clerks may find it to be a wrong sequence of events.
 The proof for payment over that threshold should be a digitally signed deposit certificate as described in our article “How to register share capital of your Estonian company“.
 Also, you cannot issue any new shares before your minimum share capital of 2,500 euros is paid up and registered as described in the linked article.
+As of 2026, issuing new shares is only possible once the minimum share capital has been fully paid and registered.

 Premium is very useful when you value your company above the nominal value of your share and the new shareholder also agrees to pay more than the nominal value of the new share issued.
 Anything above the nominal (face) value would be treated as a premium instead of the registered share capital.
 This is very handy if your company is a startup with losses that have reduced the company equity below the registered share capital.
 So just bear in mind that this would not help you when you just want to sell your shares for profit as the premium would stay in the company as equity.